Read the committee members' biographies and registered interests.

 Dr Steven J. Edwards

-Director of health technology assessment, BMJ Technology Assessment Group (BMJ-TAG)
+Steven is the director of health technology assessment, BMJ Technology Assessment Group.

-Steven leads one of the health technology assessment groups, funded by the National Institute for Health Research (NIHR), to conduct independent research to support health policy decision making.
+He leads one of the health technology assessment groups, funded by the National Institute for Health Research, to conduct independent research to support health policy decision making.

 Since 1999, Steven has been involved in exploring methods for evidence synthesis and health economic evaluation.
 His primary research interests relate to making best use of the available evidence for decision making, with an emphasis on the appropriate design and conduct of studies, aggregation of clinical data, and their use in economic modelling.

 Steven is an honorary lecturer in public health at the London School of Hygiene and Tropical Medicine, a member of the Cochrane Pregnancy and Childbirth Group, and the statistics advisor for diagnostic test accuracy systematic reviews for the Cochrane Skin Group.
-Until April 2018, Steven was a member of the NICE Diagnostics Advisory Group.
+Until April 2018, Steven was a member of the our diagnostics advisory group.

 Non-personal financial interest

-March 2019 to present: employer receives funding from the NIHR to undertake a programme of technology assessment for NICE (assessment group, ERG and DAG work).
-They were awarded, led by the York Health Economics Consortium, the contract on the NICE economic and methodological unit for public health and social care.
+March 2019 to present: employer receives funding from the National Institute for Health Research to undertake a programme of technology assessment for us (assessment group, ERG and DAG work).
+They were awarded, led by the York Health Economics Consortium, the contract on our economic and methodological unit for public health and social care.
 Rita is involved in some of these projects.

 February 2017 to November 2018: presented to NICE DSU Masterclass on 'Selecting appropriate methods: the DSU algorithm' and 'Quality of effectiveness estimates from non-randomised studies'.
 Received a fee for presenting.